OPR Cut By 0.25%: How Will It Affect You?

-The 25 basis points reduction in borrowing rates, consumers will be able to see a hike in their disposable income due to the reduction in interest payments.
-What this means is, consumers will have more cash on hand to spend, which will likely spur the domestic economy.
+With the 25 basis point reduction in borrowing rates, consumers will be able to see a hike in their disposable income due to the reduction in interest payments.
+Consumers will have more cash on hand to spend, which will likely spur the domestic economy.

 |Home loan interest rate|